abestshef/abestshef.github.io/bblratings.md

 |10|Co Durham Spartans|4|
 |11|Sheffield Bladerunners 3|3|

-There was then a postseason playoff between the top 4 teams, with the Sheffield Cubs coming away victorious.
+There was then a postseason playoff between the top 4 teams, with the **Sheffield Cubs coming away as the playoff champions**.

 **Regular season Elo ratings**